FITNYC-FRS/MAIN/ARDUINO/Code/slide_presentation.md

 import processing.serial.*;

-// don't worry too mich about this first stuff, just leave it and it should be fine int lf = 10;    // Linefeed in ASCII
+// don't worry too mich about this first stuff, just leave it and it should be fine int lf = 10;
 String myString = null;
+Serial myPort;
-Serial myPort;  // The serial port int value = 0;
+int value = 0;
 int prevValue = 0;

 int serial_port_arduino;                // this variable is used to tell processing which serial port to look for the arduino. defined below

 // THIS IS THE VARIABLE THAT YOU WOULD CHANGE !!!!!!! int number_slides = 4;                  // change this number to match the number of slides

 // below is an array for the slides, which means it is like a container to store all slides for use later PImage [] slides = new PImage[number_slides];
 int slide_counter = 0;

+// the setup() function below is where we set things like display size, loaded images, port setting for USB connections, etc.
+// it only runs once and then proceeds to the draw() function

 void setup() {
   // the size of the display window